-If you are someone who is looking to optimise performance, energy and health nkt is for you.
-As we can identify movement dysfunction, establish the cause, reset this, allowing you to move more efficiently and effectively.
+If you are someone who is looking to optimise performance, energy, and health NKT is for you.
+As we can identify movement dysfunction, establish the cause, and reset this, allowing you to move more efficiently and effectively.

 How does it all work?